 New treatment options for mild asthma

-There has been an update to the way we approach treating mild asthma, with the inclusion of a dual purpose reliever (budesonide/formoterol): which reinforces the importance of treating inflammation in asthma, relieving symptoms and reducing risk of serious asthma flare-ups.
+There has been an update to the way we approach treating mild asthma, with the inclusion of a dual purpose reliever (budesonide/formoterol): which relieves symptoms and reduces the risk of serious flare-ups by treating inflamed airways.

 There are now three options to manage symptoms in mild asthma for adults and adolescents over 12 years in Australia.